hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 Plain keysets are stored as secrets in a cloud secret manager which provides reasonable key material protection.
 These are either fetched lazily on-demand or eagerly loaded during module initialization using the configured cloud provider credentials.

 !!! question "When to use?"
-    Your already manage other types of application secrets centrally via any supported cloud provider KMS (GCP Secret Manager, AWS Secrets Manager, Azure Key Vault) and you want keysets to be treated the same.
+    You already manage other types of application secrets centrally via any supported cloud provider KMS (GCP Secret Manager, AWS Secrets Manager, Azure Key Vault) and you want keysets to be treated the same.

 **Requires:** `key_source=KMS`, depends on `kms_type` and `kms_config`.
 When using a cloud secret manager `cipher_data_keys` can be deliberately set to the empty JSON array `[]`.